mv2sa/iceSlider/README.md

 ###Where can I see the javascript for this implementation:
 - js/main.js
+- or keep going down for the complete documentation

 ###Where can I see the HTML for this implementation:
 - index.html